 Service health

-The Test Bed’s functioning involves the configuration of internal components that needs to be correct for users to test without issues.
-In addition, and depending on the Test Bed’s setup, certain components may become important in ensuring the overall environment’s security and stability.
+The Test Bed’s functioning involves the configuration of internal core services that need to be functioning correctly for users to test without issues.
+Such services, and depending on the Test Bed’s setup, may also become important in ensuring the overall environment’s security and stability.

 The aggregate cards’ status is also displayed as an overall status at the top of the dashboard.

-Generally speaking, you should aim for all services being marked as success or information.
+Generally speaking, you should aim for all services being marked with a status of success or information.
 It is normal to have services with information messages, given that certain configuration depends on the specific circumstances of the given Test Bed instance, which the administrator should evaluate.
 Whenever there is a warning, and in particular an error, you are strongly advised to take action given that the Test Bed’s configuration needs attention.

-At the bottom of the dashboard you are provided with a Check all control to launch the internal diagnostic checks for all services, and report results as they become available.
-Note that upon access to the dashboard all services will be automatically checked to present the latest status.
+At the top of the panel you are provided with a Check services control to launch the internal diagnostic checks for all services, and report results as they become available.
+Note that upon access to the dashboard all core services will be automatically checked to present the latest status.

 All service cards can be clicked to show extended details on the current configuration, returned errors and the steps to take to address them.